 In times of crisis (such as COVID), the real character and attributes of individuals and groups becomes manifestly evident.

 In the last recession, many organisations were confronted with two primary choices.
-They could: (a) innovate and consider new and different ways to achieve their objectives, or (b) make drastic cut-backs and peel their organisations back to a skeleton staff until the storm was over.
+They could: (a) innovate and consider new and different ways to achieve their objectives, or (b) make drastic cut-backs and peel their organizations back to a skeleton staff until the storm was over.

 So if you’re a leader who is considering a change in your organisation, its important to consider the following.